FAIR-BioRS/Guidelines/main/README.md

 2.1.
 Have code-level documentation (in code comments, description in the file headers).

 2.2.
-Record dependencies as per standard practices for the coding language, e.g. in a requirement.txt file for Python code, in a package.json file for Node projects, in a DESCRIPTION file for R packages.
+Record dependencies as per standard practices for the coding language, e.g. in a requirements.txt file for Python code, in a package.json file for Node projects, in a DESCRIPTION file for R packages.

 2.3.
 Follow language-specific standards and best practices (e.g. [the PEP 8 Style Guide for Python Code](https://peps.python.org/pep-0008/), [Google’s R Style Guide](https://google.github.io/styleguide/Rguide.html) for R code, [Common Workflow Language (CWL)](https://www.commonwl.org/) for command line tools, etc.) and document them (c.f.
 3.2).